jmalauss/election_analysis/README.md

 # Overview of Election Audit

-Purpose of the election analysis is well defined
+### Purpose of the election analysis is well defined

+We helped Seth and Tom with their initial request for election data.
+They have asked for additional data:

+- The voter turnout per county
+- percentage of votes for each county, based on total vote count
+- county with the highest turnout

 # Election Audit Results